hassancode/todo_cli/README.md

 - **Styled Menus**: The main menu and other prompts are styled for clarity.
 - **Task Table**: Tasks are displayed in a beautifully formatted table with colors to indicate priority and status, making it easy to get a quick overview of your to-do list.
 - **Informative Messages**: Success, error, and warning messages are color-coded to quickly draw your attention.

+## Refactoring with Gemini CLI

+I used the Gemini CLI to refactor the codebase.
+Gemini was able to help me refactor the code one by one, without adding any new files to the project, keeping the structure clean and concise.